kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	- No Jobs applied - No milestones delivered

 ### 🏆 <b>3 Wins and/or Achievements</b>
-1. This was week 2 of transitioning Futtech from a MERN App to a Django-backend project.
+1. This was week two of ```transitioning Futtech``` from a MERN App to a Django-backend project.
 I value the persistence.
-2. Although this technically is attached to the Sunday of week 13, completion of the YouTube series by Jordan B. Peterson: ```The Psychological Significance of the Biblical Stories```, as a result of my watching one lecture every Sundays is proof to myself of what I allow myself to be 'called by', the calls to which I choose to respond.
+2. Although this technically is attached to the sunday of week 13, completion of the YouTube series by Jordan B. Peterson: ```The Psychological Significance of the Biblical Stories```, as a result of my watching one lecture every Sundays is proof to myself of what I allow 'me' to be 'called by', the calls to which I choose to respond.
 3. We're still working out, working hard and continuously questioning the validity of the selected approach to becoming a Stoic, a Stoic footballer and an Impactful Software Engineer.

 ### 🔭 <b>3 Fails & Lessons Learned</b>
-1. **Failure:** Overexertion of a virtue when the times don't necessarily allow for it.<br />
+1. **Failure:** ```Overexertion of a virtue``` when the times don't necessarily allow for it.<br />
 **Lesson:** I need to increase my level of sophistication with regards to the embodiment of my self-defined principles and values.
-'The passing of time' will help.
-Experience is needed.
+'The passing of time' will help. ```Experience``` is needed.
-2. **Failure:** I gave into my 'average player fixation', failed to notice my discontent as well as frustration and didn't use my Ethos to approach the pathos.<br />
+2. **Failure:** I gave into my 'average player fixation', ```failed to notice``` my discontent as well as frustration and didn't use my Ethos to approach the pathos.<br />
 **Lesson:** Football still moves me off the center.
-I need to practice awareness and regulation of my thoughts and feelings during my 'Tactical analysis' sessions.
+I need to practice ```awareness``` and ```regulation``` of my thoughts and feelings during my 'Tactical analysis' sessions.
 3. **Failure:** Second week running: guarding the heart, by ```controlling the gaze``` and ensuring Pathos-Ethos-Logos are in alignment.<br />
-**Lesson:** I came to realization that the rationale to that approach is the erection of a 'firewall' blocking malicious API consumption attempts.
-A reductionist description would be: It starts off as 'deny-all' and, after what is the demanding part; i.e. preprocessing of requests, considers an API response.
+**Lesson:** I came to realization that the rationale to that approach is the erection of a ```'firewall' blocking bad-actors```, malicious API consumption attempts.
+A reductionist explanation of this would be: It starts off as 'deny-all' and, after what is the demanding part; i.e. preprocessing of requests, considers an API response.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: The interaction with my mom this week left me proud of the woman who birthed me as well as the man she was able to speak with.
+- <b>Memorable moment / breakthrough / proud event</b>: This week's interaction with mom left me proud of ```the woman who birthed me``` as well as the man she got to speak with.
 Those two made me proud.
-- <b>Quote, inspiration, or personal reflection</b>: "Attitude, Aim, Action" my synthesis from Jordan B. Peterson's late 2024 discussion with Andrew Huberman where he analyses the Sermon on the Mount and the structure of what can be called a Prayer.
-"Salam, Islam, Imani."
-Possession by the spirit of truth and peace, submission to the voice of calling and conscience, carried by action.
+- <b>Quote, inspiration, or personal reflection</b>: ```"Attitude, Aim, Action"``` my synthesis from Jordan B. Peterson's late 2024 discussion with Andrew Huberman where he analyses the Sermon on the Mount and the structure of what can be called a Prayer. ```"Ihsan, Islam, Iman."``` 'Possession' by the spirit of the truth, submission to the voice of conscience & calling, embedded in every action.

 ---